BaderLab/GenAnT/setup/GAT-InstallAndDownload.md

 output: html_document
 ---

-Our mammalian genome annotation tutorial includes scripts and a snakemake workflow that facilitates end-to-end genome annotation using a config file.
+Our mammalian genome annotation tutorial includes scripts and a Snakemake workflow that facilitates end-to-end genome annotation using a config file.
 This pipeline expects specific directory structure and for specific programs to be installed.

 ### Plug and Chug